RobertDurfee/HiddenMarkovModel/README.md

 ```C++
 void Normalize(int command);
 ```
 After the `BaumWelch` method is called, the matrices may no be 'normalized' in the sense that all columns add up to 100%.
 This method can be called to garuntee that the columns add up to 100%.
 The `command` can be any combination of the three constants `HIDDEN_MARKOV_MODEL_INITIAL_MATRIX`, `HIDDEN_MARKOV_MODEL_EMISSION_MATRIX`, and `HIDDEN_MARKOV_MODEL_TRANSITION_MATRIX`.
-Do normalize more than one matrix at a time, perform a bitwise OR on the constants.
+To normalize more than one matrix at a time, perform a bitwise `OR` on the constants.

 ### Matrices
 ```C++